Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Proof of Derivations

-\textbf{Proof of Proposition 1}. \begin{enumerate}[1.] \item \textbf{Bounded FIM Error.} Each group approximation $\tilde{\mathcal{F}}^{(\theta_0^j)}$ captures the principal tangent of $\mathcal{F}^{(\theta_0^j)}$ with bounded error.
+\begin{enumerate}[] \item \textbf{Bounded FIM Error.} Each group approximation $\tilde{\mathcal{F}}^{(\theta_0^j)}$ captures the principal tangent of $\mathcal{F}^{(\theta_0^j)}$ with bounded error.
 Due to symmetry and orthogonal eigenvectors, the Frobenius norm of the error is derived from the difference in their eigenvalues:

 Since $\gamma^j$ lies between the largest and smallest eigenvalues of $\mathcal{F}^{(\theta_0^j)}$, i.e., $\lambda_{|\theta^j|}^j < \gamma^j < \lambda_{1}^j$, we can deduce that:

 Summing over all groups, the total discarded eigenvalue mass is: In particular, under the common assumption that the top-$K$ eigenvalues in each group capture the most significant curvature, where $\mathrm{Tr}(\mathcal{F}^{(\theta_0)} - \tilde{\mathcal{F}}^{(\theta_0)}) \ll \mathrm{Tr}(\mathcal{F}^{(\theta_0)})$, the residual eigenvalue mass is small.